God is a terrible matchmaker

 And that’s where he started the fight without bothering to ask us to define our terms first.
 (First rule of Twitter when butting into a convo you want to involve yourself in: ask for clarification from the participants first.
 You’ll probably get a nice response and a welcome to the convo so long as you can keep it civil, even if you disagree.)
 Regrettably, we engaged for about three tweets each before we figured out he had no home training and blocked him.

 But before I did, I did a little preliminary snoopage, as per SOP when strangers with an attitude butt into my convo six hours after said convo has been put to bed.
 Matthew Reeves is 20.
 He writes YA.
 How sweet of him.
-How…20 years old of him.
+How … 20 years old of him.

 I was 20 once.
 It was a nice year.
 I had fun.
 And yeah, I thought I knew everything, too.

 So!
 He’s blocked and I go back to harrassing @mikecane, as per usual, interspersed with some time spent making my son do manual labor, and Matthew Reeves continues to rant at us, but who cares, right?
-Because we can’t see it and there are soooo many more interesting people on Twitter who really CAN school us on something.
+Because we can’t see it and there are soooo many more interesting people on Twitter who really can school us on something.

 But apparently Matthew Reeves needs to broadcast his point of view to the world, so without further ado, and because I’m occasionally a nice mommy to my own know-it-all son, I’m going to assist him in this endeavor:

-Dude, I’m A Historian (but not in the subject being discussed).
+Dude, I’m A Historian (but not in the subject being discussed). [dead link]

 Bless his heart, picking a fight with two people he doesn’t know who are old enough to have shot him out of our vaginas, and is now mad because we won’t pay him any mind.
 Precious.
 Just precious.

-And now he’s disillusioned.
+And now he’s disillusioned: [deleted tweet]

 Sadness.